nickeldan/hallmonitor/README.rst

 Monitoring network devices
 --------------------------

-You can add monitoring of a network device to a dispatcher with the **hamoPcapAdd** function.
+You can add monitoring of a network device to a dispatcher with the **hamoDeviceAdd** function.
 Its signature is

 .. code-block:: c

     int
-    hamoPcapAdd(hamoDispatcher *dispatcher, const char *device, const hamoArray *whitelist);
+    hamoDeviceAdd(hamoDispatcher *dispatcher, const char *device, const hamoArray *whitelist);

 We will discuss whitelisting later.
 For now, you can set it to **NULL**.
 For this function, **device** refers to a network device, such as "any" or "en0".
 The function returns **HAMO_RET_OK** if successful and an error code otherwise (defined in hamo/definitions.h).
 At the moment, monitoring of a network device is only supported if its link-layer protocol is either Ethernet or the Linux cooked header protocol.

-**hamoPcapAdd** may be called repeatedly in order to add multiple devices to the dispatcher.
+**hamoDeviceAdd** may be called repeatedly in order to add multiple devices to the dispatcher.

 Journaling
 ----------